 What if you owned a home that was built without standards?
 How would you replace faucets, electrical outlets, lights, knobs and fixtures if none of these were standard?
 This would be a nightmare.
 In the same sense, technology solutions need to be standardized.

-Every few years I ask myself these two questions, “Which technology has the power to transform what we are doing today?“, and “How frequently is it used?”
+Every so often I ask myself these two questions, “Which technology has the power to transform what we are doing today?“, and “How frequently is it used?”
 The lack of available data on this subject makes it impossible to provide a reliable answer.
-To my knowledge, there aren’t many technology standards that deal with creating, sharing, maintaining, and utilizing technology specific to forestry.
+To my knowledge, there aren’t many technology standards that deal with creating, sharing, maintaining, or utilizing technology specific to forestry.
 The only one that I’m currently aware of is called StanForD.
 StanForD is a communication protocol for forestry machines (e.g.; harvesters, forwarders, feller-bunchers, etc.).

 Let me get back to this idea of technology standards.
 What do I mean?
 Imagine if companies could collaborate to develop a set of standards to ensure that solutions are compatible.
 Standards allow the development of products that are able to create, maintain, and share information across multiple platforms and devices.
 Standards can be as specific or general as they need be.
 For instance, a specific standard could be developed for Timber Cruising software.

 A few years ago I needed to design and oversee a property-wide inventory project.
 After speaking with several inventory contractors, I learned that my platform was no longer compatible with their data recorders.
 I would have to upgrade to their system, even though I had a working system of my own.
 A large investment was overkill for a two month project.
-I thought, this is ridiculous, timber cruising software should be device agnostic, and the data should be semi-compatible across platforms.
-Cruising software is one of the longest running and most widely used tools in the industry, and I can think of no good reason why these products shouldn’t be semi-compatible.
+This is absurd, timber cruising software should be device agnostic, and the data should be somewhat compatible across platforms.
+Cruising software is one of the longest running and most widely used tools in the industry, and I can think of no good reason why these products shouldn’t be somewhat compatible.